ofbodur/academic-kickstart/content/home/about.md

 +++

-# Biography
+# AutoBiography

 I don't like describing myself...
 Any word that i use here will make you biased.
+(Even that)